mdu2017/food-truck-finder/README.md

 # Readme
 This is the petfinder sample application.

+## Elastic Search
+This application uses elastic search as a data backend.
+To run the app you will have to either install elastic search locally or point to a remote elastic search instance.
+Configuration options are provided in `application.yml`.

 ## Development
 In development there are two components to the running application.
 A Java app server, which runs your backend code and a webpack development server which serves up the frontend resources and does hot reloading.